 There is a small, basic restaurant within Huai Kha Khaeng Wildlife Sanctuary, close to the parking area.
 It serves typical Thai dishes, such as vegetable fried rice, chicken fried rice, and pork with holy basil.
 You can refuel and refresh while surrounded by nature and enjoying the views.

-With limited availability of meals close to the park, it’s recommended to at least carry drinks and snacks with you.
+With the limited availability of meals close to the park, it’s recommended to at least carry drinks and snacks with you.

 You’ll find a small selection of typical Thai restaurants within a 25-minute drive of the sanctuary, most of which are casual joints where meals are prepared in a large wok as you wait.

-You’ll find the greatest choice of eateries in Uthai Thani town center.
+You’ll find the greatest choice of eateries in Uthai Thani town centre.
 Most serve popular Thai fare in a relaxed setting.
-Check out the riverside Ruan Par Pra Mong for seafood and fish specialties, and Puan Restaurant for a huge menu, nicely presented dishes, reasonable prices, and a comfortable, air-conditioned dining room.
-Dishes include tempura, tom yam gung (hot and sour soup with shrimp), grilled fish, noodle salads, squid soup, som tam (spicy papaya salad), larb (a cold salad with minced pork and mint), fish cakes, and fried rice.
+Check out the riverside Ruan Par Pra Mong for seafood and fish specialities, and Puan Restaurant for a huge menu, nicely presented dishes, reasonable prices, and a comfortable, air-conditioned dining room.
+Dishes include tempura, tom yam kung (hot and sour soup with shrimp), grilled fish, noodle salads, squid soup, som tam (spicy papaya salad), larb (a cold salad with minced pork and mint), fish cakes, and fried rice.
 Hongthai Egg Noodle has a nostalgic air and serves Chinese-style egg noodle dishes.
 S&W Steak Café is popular with meat lovers, and 71 is an all-you-can-eat Thai-style hot-pot buffet.